 Analysis / Bias

-In review, The CSP publishes news related to USA security with a focus on the dangers of Islam.
-News headlines are somewhat sensationalized and often demonize Islam such as this: Gaffney: Christian persecution taking place around the world is “simply unimaginable”.
+In review, The CSP publishes news related to USA security, focusing on the dangers of Islam.
+News headlines are somewhat sensationalized and often demonize Islam, such as this: Gaffney: Christian persecution taking place around the world is “simply unimaginable.”
 This story was published on the Questionable Breitbart News.

-Editorially, CSP favors President Trump such as this: The Anti-Trump Conspiracy Probe Goes Criminal and denigrates the left such as this: AOC’s Weak Attempt to Paint Trump’s Criticism of Rep. Schiff as “Anti-Semitic”.
-This latter story is properly sourced.
+Editorially, CSP favors former President Trump, such as this: The Anti-Trump Conspiracy Probe Goes Criminal, and denigrates the left: AOC’s Weak Attempt to Paint Trump’s Criticism of Rep. Schiff as “Anti-Semitic.”
+This last story is properly sourced.

 - Frank Gaffney Jr. and the Center for Security Policy